My Father's Eyes (song)

 Clapton performed this track for the first time in 1992 and again in 1996, in both electric and unplugged versions.
 These versions of the song were completely different from the official single release in 1998.
 He would later retire the song in 2004, along with "Tears in Heaven", until the 50 Years Further On Up the Road world tour in 2013.

 Inspiration and content

 Clapton wrote "My Father's Eyes" whilst living in Antigua and Barbuda in 1991.
 The song was inspired by the fact that Clapton never met his father, Edward Fryer, who died of leukemia in 1985.
 Describing how he wishes he knew his father, the song also refers to his own son Conor, who died in 1991 at age four after falling from an apartment window.
 In Eric Clapton: The Autobiography (2010), Clapton wrote: "In [the song] I tried to describe the parallel between looking in the eyes of my son, and the eyes of the father that I never met, through the chain of our blood."

+Critical reception

+British magazine Music Week named "My Father's Eyes" one of the album's "most satisfying moments" and "most radio-friendly offerings", "with Clapton's usual restrained vocalising given a strong lift on the memorable chorus by the more optimistically-sounding backing singers.
+This is unlikely to hang around the chart for long, but will serve its main purpose of lifting album sales."